Settings

 Fabricating video absolutely became easier.
 But it's not so much about your video skills, you can buy those.
 It's about your organization and planning skills.
 Even a hilariously incompetent and unorganized entity with a lack of foresight can now fabricate reasonably convincing video

-• jonplackett 7 months ago
+• jonplackett a year ago

 CGI is expensive, and also quite bad at people.
 So I think this is a whole new thing.

-• deadbabe 7 months ago
+• deadbabe a year ago

 The punishment for using fake video evidence for accusing someone of a crime must also go up.
 Way up.